TamilarasanR/robotframework-keyword-metrics/README.md

 # Keywords Performance Metrics Report in Robot Framework

+## New Performance Report Repo Link : https://github.com/adiralashiva8/robotframework-metrics

+### No more updates in this project

 Aim of this project is to create HTML report based on robot framework output.xml (To analyze time took by each keyword in entire suite|test execution)

 *How it Works:*